-While the Virginia State Police are often the first responder to incidents directly on I-295, localities can respond to and support I-295 incidents as well.
+While the Virginia State Police are often the first responder to incidents directly on I-66, localities can respond to and support I-66 incidents as well.
 Localities also respond to incidents along the parallel arterials.
 Information about the location and status of both interstate and arterial incidents is essential for effective incident management.

 VDOT has developed a program to bring information about local incidents by way of Public Safety Answering Point (PSAP) integration.
 PSAP integration to bring information from local 911 call centers directly to its Traffic Operations Centers.
-At this time, none of the three counties on the I-295 Corridor have this integration.